REDUCE DEBIT CARD Fraud

 Social Engineering

-- Impersonation: Cybercriminals may impersonate a celebrity or someone you know to trick you into revealing sensitive information, clicking an unsafe link, or downloading a malicious attachment.
+- Impersonation: Cybercriminals may impersonate a celebrity or someone you know to trick you into revealing sensitive information, clicking an unsafe link or downloading a malicious attachment.
 For example, you could receive a phone call from a cybercriminal posing as your internet provider.
 The cybercriminal could tell you that your monthly payment is overdue and mention your account number and date of birth.
 Because the call seems legitimate, you may be tempted to provide your payment information.
-Keep in mind that impersonation attacks can also occur over email, text message, or social media.
-Some scammers even use this tactic to take advantage of people in financial need by impersonating local government and directing you to click a link for more information and receive financial assistance.
-If you click the link, you are taken to a phony government website that will ask for your personal information including your social security number.
-Don’t be fooled!
-Anything you enter here is sent directly to the cybercriminals.
-Should you receive a St. Anne's text message claiming information about a direct deposit payment, please DO NOT click the link and delete immediately.
+Keep in mind that impersonation attacks can also occur over email, text message or social media.

 tIPS FOR sTAYING sAFE FROM sOCIAL eNGINEERING